robotpy/robotpy-docs/faq.rst

 Of course!
 Just ``import wpilib``.
 Class and function names are identical to the Java version.
 Check out the :ref:`Python WPILib API Reference <wpilib_api>` for more details.

+As of 2018, almost all classes and functions from the Java WPILib are available in RobotPy's WPILib implementation.

 Prior to 2015, the API matched the C++ version of WPILib.